finamatix/Concept-DigitalObject/README.md

 # Digital Object [DO]

 discussional point about existence, representation &amp; presentation of Digital Objects [DOs] .
-IF Existsthen in digital world how to own, control, manage and... be liable...
+IF exit digitally how to own, control, manage and... be liable...